|Man knows so much and does so little. - Inventor Buckminster Fuller|

 Keep out of the reach of children.
 An overdose is especially dangerous in young children.

 Store away from excessive heat and direct light.

 Do not store in the bathroom, near the kitchen sink or in other damp places.
 Heat or moisture may cause the medicine to break down.

 Do not keep expired medicine or medicine no longer needed.
 Be sure that discarded medicine is out of the reach of children.

 Where to purchase prescription medicine.

-Whether you want a prescription, non prescription (no prescription) or (over the counter) OTC drug, you can be confident when you purchase medicine and drugs at our on line, mail order drug store.
-Compare our prescription price and cost.
+Whether you want a prescription, non prescription (no prescription) or (over the counter) OTC medicine, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
+Compare our prescription cost and price.

 See a list of all our medications for sale online.

 Danger of Foreign Pharmacies Related Links Go To The Site Map Comments/Suggestions Share Site With A Friend Link To Our Site Tell Us About A Broken Link Contact Information